naveengampala/AI/100Days-Of-MachineLearning/readme.md

 - Cost Function
 - Applications of Linear Regression
 - Implementing Linear Regression with Scikit-Learn
 - Pros and Cons
 - Summary

+## Writing Article on Medium | Day 18 & Day 19

+In this article we’ll learn about the following topics:

+- Introduction to Logistic Regression
+- Applications of Logistic Regression
+- Mathematics behind Logistic Regression with Scikit-Learn
+- Pros and Cons
+- Summary